pgte/fugue/README.markdown

 ## TODO:

 1. Save the PID of the master into a file.
 This can be tricky when handling
-1. Don't kill slaves with open connections.
-Have no idea of how to do this.
-Maybe related to monitoring (last TODO)?
+1. (DONE) Don't kill slaves with open connections.
 1. Use fork() to start the workers instead of spawn
 1. unit / integration tests - any ideas on how to test fugue?
 1. review the master / worker protocol for passing in the server socket